weblidity/skelo/README.md

 - [Configuration File](#configuration-file)
 - [License](#license)

 ## Installation

-To install `Skelo CLI`, ensure you have Node.js and npm installed, then run:
+To install `skelo-cli`, ensure you have Node.js and npm installed, then run:

 ```bash
 npm  install -g skelo-cli